diwalkerdev/Aim/README.md

 ## Target files
 A `target.toml` file describes a project and its build components.

-Begin by specifying the project root which is the path from the target file to your source files.
+Begin by specifying `projectRoot` which is the path from the target file to your source files.
 All relative paths will be relative to this directory.

-The compiler frontend informs Aim how to construct compiler arguments.
-Next specify the compiler, archiver, flags and any defines.
+The compiler frontend informs Aim how to construct compiler arguments (Note, only the `gcc` frontend is currently supported, but `msvc` will be added soon).
+Next specify the `compiler`, `archiver`, `flags` and any `defines`.
 ```
 projectRoot = "../.."